EladSoffer/targil3/README.md

 2. Start MongoDB: Once MongoDB is installed, you need to start the MongoDB service.
 The process for starting the service may vary depending on your operating system.
 Here are a few common commands:

-   - Windows: Open a command prompt as an administrator and run the following command: mongod<br />
+   - Windows: Open a command prompt as an administrator and run the following command:<br />
+      mongod<br />
-   - Mac/Linux: Open a terminal and run the following command: sudo service mongod start<br />
+   - Mac/Linux: Open a terminal and run the following command:<br />
+      sudo service mongod start<br />